OTUSOFE365025/project-group-24-crn-45740/ATAM Assessment.md

 - **Key sensitivity points** are cache configuration, sizing and scaling of the service cluster, and the design of the Integration Facade.
 - **Major trade-offs** involve balancing performance against data freshness and personalization depth, and balancing tight security controls against ease of use for students and staff.

-These ATAM results should be revisited if new requirements are introduced (for example additional user roles or new institutional systems) or if the deployment environment changes.
+These ATAM results should be revisited if new requirements are introduced (for example more user roles or new institutional systems) or if the deployment environment changes.